degitaccount/bikesharing/README.md

 * Male subscribers are the most active riders

 ## **Summary**
 The data reveals high bike sharing activity during August of 2019.
 Most of the activity appears to be in Manhattan and mostly by male riders.
-Since the subscribers are the most frequent riders it could suggest that bike sharing is being levered as alternate transportation versus leisure.
+Since the subscribers are the most frequent riders it could suggest that bike sharing is being used as alternate transportation versus leisure.
 In order to better understand rider behaviors, I would incorporate two additional analysis:

-* Incorporate several months of data, ideally up to year, to capture seasonality which could inform staffing and other operational decisions related to managing a bike sharing business
+* One year of data to capture seasonality, which could inform staffing and other operational decisions related to managing a bike sharing business

 *	Use the birth year to estimate the age of each rider then analyze usage by age group